wihrl/PropReact/PropReact/readme.md

 - remove navigation properties, instead allow watching collection keys in computed properties ( x.Parent.SomeCollection[Key])

-thread safety:

 current limitations:
  - manual reactive chain creation
  - no bulk updates for collections (all changes are processed per-item, albeit without allocations)
  - no type inference for selected expressions
  - updates triggered for or changes along the chain, not just the result
+ - thread safety is not guaranteed (excluding ComputeAsync())